-Travel to Russia requires an entry visa.
+Travel to Russia requires a visa.
 The Consular Division of the Embassy issues different categories of visas to Russia based upon the purpose of the trip and the duration of stay in Russia.

-Citizens of the countries that have a visa waiver agreement signed with the Russian Federation can travel to the Russian Federation without visas.
+Citizens of the countries which have visa waiver agreements with the Russian Federation can travel to the Russian Federation without visas.
 You can check the list of countries whose passport holders do not require a visa to enter Russia (available only in Russian).

 The following documents should be submitted in order to obtain a visa according to its category: